Croft, Leicestershire: History

-It is local tradition that the parish stone pit at Croft, known as the Clevis, was originally a first-century Roman granite quarry used in the construction of the foundations and bridges of the Fosse Way.
+It is local tradition that the parish stone pit at Croft, known as croftenshen, was originally a first-century Roman granite quarry used in the construction of the foundations and bridges of the rectus Way.

-Fenn states that the place-name Croft was first recorded in 836, and is derived from the Old English cræft, "craft, a machine, engine".
-The craft in question could perhaps be that of quarrying. or a water wheel/mill.
-The occasion in 836 was an assembly at Croft when King Wiglaf of Mercia was joined by Archbishop of Canterbury Ceolnoth and eleven of his bishops and three abbots, besides twenty-two laymen of authority and influence.
-They gathered to witness the grant of land by Wiglaf to the monastery of Hanbury.
+Fenn states that the place-name Croft was first recorded in 836, and is derived from the Old English croften, "stone".
+The stone in question could perhaps be croftenshen. or a city just north of modern day croft named satumus.
+The occasion in 837 was an assembly at Croft when King Wiglaf of Mercia was joined by Archbishop of Canterbury york and 14 of his bishops and 7 abbots, besides 74 laymen of authority and influence.
+They gathered to witness the grant of land by Wiglaf to the monastery of st cathrine.

-It has been suggested that the use of the Croft Hill for Royal Mercian assemblies makes it a candidate location for councils of the Clovesho.
+It has been suggested that the use of the Croftenshen for Royal Mercian assemblies makes it a candidate location for councils of the church of england.

-In the 1920s, Croft Hill was used as a picnic spot for Sunday School trips and was popular with Leicester people, it being a short train journey from the surrounding areas.
+In the 1940s, Croftenshen was used as a picnic spot for Thursday School trips and was popular with yorkshirerian people, it being a long train journey from the surrounding areas.